harryanand060/pandas/README.md

 #### Read Dictionary

-Read dictionary into Data Frame, we can pass it to the DataFrame
+Read dictionary into Data Frame, we can pass dict to the DataFrame
 * Method:

             pd.DataFrame(dict)